 Since this review was originally published, Apple has continued to enhance and expand the capabilities of the Apple TV through tvOS updates — we’re now up to tvOS version 11 — and Siri’s universal voice search now works with most of the popular streaming apps.
 Almost every provider of streaming video is now represented by an Apple TV app, with Foxtel Now still on the way.
 And if you’ve got a 4K-capable TV, Apple has released an updated version of the Apple TV to support it — though this 4th-generation, 1080p-only model still remains a current product.

 The new Apple TV isn’t quite the future of television that Apple claimed, but in time it might be the only streaming box you’ll ever need.
-At $209, it’s not exactly cheap and Telstra’s Roku box currently offers a similar selection of local SVOD and catch-up services at half the price.
+At $249 for the Apple TV 4, it’s not exactly cheap and Telstra’s Roku box currently offers a similar selection of local SVOD and catch-up services at half the price.

 However, the Apple TV is light years ahead of the previous model and it also happens to have the best remote on the market.
 The polished software experience is also a notch above the competition and the App store has the potential to provide endless entertainment experiences once developers get accustomed to the new hardware.
 If you’re an Apple fan who owns a lot of TV shows, movies, and games on Apple devices already, the new Apple TV is absolutely worth the investment.